-- Make sure the grease catch pan is wiped clean of accumulated fats and oils
+- Wipe your catch-pan: Make sure the grease catch-pan is wiped clean of accumulated fats and oils.

-- Properly preheat your grill so excess debris is burned off the cooking grates and the Flavorizer® Bars
+- Preheat your grill: Properly preheat your grill so excess debris is burned off the cooking grates and the Flavorizer® Bars.

-- Brush any remaining debris off with a Weber stainless steel grill brush
+- Brush your grates: Brush any remaining debris off with a Weber stainless steel grill brush.